The New World Order - Merlin Commentary - March 2018

 For more information, please visit www.merlinam.com.

 Merlin Asset Management (MAM) develops and manages modern investment strategies.
-We specialize in equity investment strategies focused on investing in the best US listed large cap growth companies.
+We specialize in equity investment strategies focused on investing in US listed large cap growth companies.
 Merlin Asset Management's large cap growth equity strategies are benchmark agnostic and are characterized by high conviction, high active share and low turnover.